 The Transfer of Property Act, 1882 requires that you have authentic property papers such as the land record certificate or “Khatian” in its latest version.
 The certificate should clearly state that the property is under your name so that you have legal rights to transfer its ownership to your buyer.

-Beware of falsified documents.
+Beware of falsified documents while put your land for sale.
 If you have acquired land from a previous owner – either through purchase or inheritance – you should make sure that the original documents are authentic.
 If there is inconsistency in information, you could get into legal trouble.
 This is why the next step is vital.

 4. Enlist a Legal Representative

 Hiring a lawyer is an absolute must when it comes to buying or selling land.
 Given the numerous counts of legal disputes arising from land ownership, it is wise to call the services of a legal representative from the very beginning.
 This way, you might be able to prevent unwanted legal issues potentially leading to complicated and expensive court proceedings in future.

 An experienced lawyer specializing in property matters will be able to streamline the process of transferring land.
 They can quickly verify the authenticity of all documents as they have direct links to the land registry office – this will also come in handy in case any individual tries to raise disputes with falsified claims over your property.
 Lawyers can provide you with continuous assistance and advice on how to sell land effectively.
 They can give you valuable insight into the world of property transfers, and you can put this knowledge to good use if you ever plan on buying or selling land again in the future.

 Lawyers will take care of all the documents and transactions on your behalf, which means you can properly focus on looking for a good prospective buyer.

 This is the last step!
 After crossing all the hurdles, it is time to select a good buyer for your land.